 For some developments, particularly infill developments, it may be difficult to implement the WSD measures required to meet the performance criteria listed in Table 1.
-In these instances, Council may approve a request to adopt less stringent performance criteria where appropriate justification is provided eg. through MUSIC modelling.
+In these instances, Council may approve a request to adopt less stringent performance criteria.

 Designs should aim to divert runoff from all impervious areas to the stormwater management device(s).
 If this cannot be achieved, Council may accept designs which allow runoff from a small portion of the impervious area to bypass the stormwater management device(s).
 However, the stormwater management device(s) must still be sized based on the whole development site area.